43rd Airlift Wing: Hustler operations at Little Rock Air Force Base

-In September 1964, the 43rd Bomb Wing relocated to Little Rock AFB, Arkansas.
+In September 1964, the 43rd Bomb Wing relocated to Little Rock Air Force Base, Arkansas.

 The active service life of the B-58 was destined to be rather short.
 Phaseout of the B-58 fleet was ordered by Secretary of Defense Robert McNamara in December 1965, since it was felt that the high-altitude performance of the B-58 could no longer guarantee success against increasingly sophisticated Soviet air defenses.
 Although SAC had never been happy with the relatively limited range of the B-58 and felt that the Air Force, through congressional pressure, had forced the B-58 on them, the aircraft had gone through a long gestation period during which many bugs had been wrung out of the system, and it was now thought to be a valuable and effective weapons system.
 Consequently, SAC pressed the Defense Department for the retention of the B-58, at least until 1974.
 However, the decision of 1965 was to stand.

 Another factor was the B-58's relatively high cost as compared to the B-52 and B-47.
 The unit cost of the B-58 was 33.5-million dollars as compared to nine-million for the B-52 and three-million for the B-47.
 In addition, the B-58 was quite costly to maintain.
 The cost of maintaining and operating two B-58 wings equaled the cost of maintaining six B-52 wings.

 The first B-58 to go to the "boneyard" was 59-2446 which flew to Davis-Monthan Air Force Base on 5 November 1969.
 Once underway, the B-58 retirement program moved relatively rapidly.
 The retirement was completed on 16 January 1970.

 Vietnam War

 3960th Strategic Wing

-Once their B-58s were in storage, the 43rd BW was temporarily inactivated, but was immediately reactivated with the assets of the 3960th Strategic Wing (SW) at Andersen Air Force Base on Guam.
-The 3960th SW had been established at Andersen as the 3960th Air Base Wing when the base transferred from Pacific Air Forces to SAC on 1 April 1955.
+Once their B-58s were in storage, the 43rd was temporarily inactivated, but was immediately reactivated with the assets of the 3960th Strategic Wing (SW) at Andersen Air Force Base on Guam.
+The 3960th had been established at Andersen as the 3960th Air Base Wing when the base transferred from Pacific Air Forces to SAC on 1 April 1955.